Your Eye Clinic For The Treatment of Irregular Astigmatism

 - Trouble with everyday activities due to decreased vision

-Irregular astigmatism has a potential to worsen over time if it is a result of a degenerative condition that is getting worse (for example, keratoconus or pellucid marginal degeneration).
-If the condition is stable, the irregularity has the potential to remain stable as well.
-If the irregular astigmatism is a result from a procedure, the irregularity should remain relatively stable once the eye is no longer in the recovery stages.
+However, if your degenerative condition is stable, or your injury has already healed, there is a high likelihood that the irregular astigmatism will remain stable as well.
+Like with an injury, if the irregular astigmatism is a result from a procedure, the irregularity should remain relatively stable once the eye is no longer in the recovery stages.

 On its own, irregular astigmatism isn't considered a condition that's passed down to your children.
 However, many of the conditions that can cause irregular astigmatism can be passed down.
 These include keratoconus and Anterior Basement Membrane Dystrophy.
 If you've been diagnosed with one of these conditions, it may be a good idea to inform your family, so that they can come in for an eye exam to determine their risk for irregular astigmatism.